PUT-JUG/lab-tasfrs/src/Lab 05 - Linux services.md

 You may want to create a [virtual environment](https://docs.python.org/3.10/library/venv.html) (`venv`) and install the `click` library inside it.

 **Finish the task by stopping and disabling the service.
 Remove the service file from `/etc/systemd/system`.
-Save your code—you will need it in future labs.**
+Save your code - you will need it in future labs.**

 ***